 This is me with every hot person I have ever made direct eye contact with.

-Nick seems to be under the impression that we have all, in our time, been subject to one of those smiles.
-I think the closest I have ever come to experiencing this is that time I saw this cute guy at a book store and he smiled at me, and I smiled at him, and I was already envisioning our future together when I realized he was smiling at the person behind me and all my dreams turned to ash.
+Nick seems to be under the impression that we have all been subject to one of those smiles.
+I think the closest I have ever come to experiencing this is the time a cute guy smiled at me at a book store, and I smiled back at him, and I had already decided on a June wedding when I realized he was smiling at the person behind me and all my dreams turned to ash.